WASIMAKRAM18/Project/README.md

 The proposed e-commerce application, named "**ElectroMart**" is a comprehensive platform designed for users to explore, select, and purchase electronic products.
-The system incorporates user-friendly interfaces for both customers and administrators.
+The system incorporates user-friendly interfaces for both customers and administrators.<br>

 **Technology Used**
 **1. Front-End Development:**